- Search The Registry

 *Lusia Harris was born on this date in 1955.
-She was a Black basketball player, one of the women's professional basketball pioneers.
+She was a Black basketball player and one of the women's professional basketball pioneers.

 After high school, she planned to attend Alcorn State University, which did not have a women's basketball team.
 However, she would attend Delta State University in Cleveland, Mississippi.

-Harris scored a total of 138 points and 63 rebounds in four games at the national tournament and was named as the tournament's most valuable player.
+Harris scored 138 points and 63 rebounds in four games at the national tournament and was named as the tournament's most valuable player.
 In the 1975–76 season, she scored 1,060 points and 31.2 points per game average, including a 58-point game against Tennessee Tech.
-In her senior season, Delta State played a game in the Madison Square Garden, in which Harris scored 47 points.
+In her senior season, Delta State played a game in the Madison Square Garden, where Harris scored 47 points.
 This was one of the first women's basketball games ever played there.
-Delta State then went to the national tournament final for the third year in a row.
+Delta State then went to the national tournament final for the third year.
 Harris scored 23 points in the final and recorded 16 rebounds as Delta State defeated Louisiana State University 68–55 for their third consecutive title.

 Harris finished her college career with 2,981 points and 1,662 rebounds, averaging 25.9 points and 14.5 rebounds per game.
 In 1977, she won the inaugural Honda Sports Award for basketball and the Broderick Cup, an award for outstanding female athletes in college.
 In international play, she represented the United States national team and won the silver medal in the 1976 Olympic Games, the first women's basketball tournament in the Olympic Games.
 She played professional basketball with the Houston Angels of the Women's Professional Basketball League (WBL).